Francis Toye: Early years

 Toye was born in Winchester, Hampshire, the eldest son of Arlingham James Toye and his wife Alice Fayrer née Coates.
 His father was a schoolmaster at Winchester College who had a strong interest in music.
 Francis's younger brother was the composer and conductor Geoffrey Toye, whose son was John, a long-time news anchor for Scottish Television, and his niece became a soprano with the D'Oyly Carte Opera Company under the name Jennifer Toye.

 Toye was educated at Winchester and Trinity College, Cambridge, where he studied languages.
 He was intended for a career in the diplomatic service, and passed the Foreign Office examination for student interpretership in the Levant in 1904.
 He resigned from the service in 1906 and studied singing and composition with teachers including E. J. Dent.

 Toye began as a music critic in 1908 on the weekly magazine Vanity Fair.
 In the years leading up to World War I, he also produced a variety of works, including a short play, The Extra Shilling; incidental music (jointly with his brother Geoffrey) for The Well in the Wood, a "pastoral masque" by C. M. A. Peake; a sonata for piano and flute, performed at the Steinway Hall in London in 1910; magazine articles on a wide variety of subjects, from "The Theory of Feminism" for a suffragette paper, The Englishwoman, to "Opera in England" for The English Review; a comic novel written jointly with Marcel Boulestin; and a second novel, written alone, Diana and Two Symphonies.
+Toye suggested that this book, which advocated the need to advance the cause of English music through the formation of a "National Association of Musicians", inspired the formation of the British Music Society.